 After you have installed MailChimp for WordPress (free) and MailChimp for WordPress Premium, it is time to set up your first form.
 Don't worry, creating your first sign-up form should be relatively easy.

-If you haven't already, please make sure to go to your MailChimp Dashboard and set up a new MailChimp list.
+If you haven't already, go to your MailChimp Dashboard and set up a new MailChimp audience.
 When doing so, think about the different fields your list will need.

 MailChimp offers the possibility of using different field types.
 Simply put, these types tell MailChimp and our plugin what sort of data to expect.
 That way we can check if the input your potential subscriber is trying to pass along corresponds with the data you would like to receive.
 Using correct field types will decrease the chance of errors, so it's good to give it some thought!